 - You will be part of a community of cybersecurity experts.

-This certification is backed by two globally recognized industry leaders in cloud computing and cybersecurity.
+This certification is backed by two globally recognized cloud computing and cybersecurity industry leaders.

 - CSA – Cloud Security Alliance